ltomas837/graphColoring/README.md

 This Java project is an polynomial implementation finding a graph coloration with a number of coloration lower or equal than one more colo than the maximum vertex degree of the graph.

-This project has been done with IntellIJ
+This project has been done with IntellIJ.
+The project directory is `project`.

 ## Prerequisites